 Under the command of Captain Robert Salmond, H.M.S.
 Birkenhead left Portsmouth in January 1852 taking troops to fight in the Frontier War in South Africa.
 The Birkenhead, one of the first iron hulled paddle steamers in service travelled to southern Ireland, before heading for the Cape on 17th January.

-The troops onboard included drafts of Fusiliers, Highlanders, Lancers, Foresters, Rifles, Green Jackets and assorted other regiments.
+The troops onboard included drafts of Fusiliers, Highlanders, Lancers, Foresters, Rifles, Green Jackets and assorted other regiments of the British Army.

 After taking on fresh water and supplies the Birkenhead steamed out of Simon's Bay near Cape Town, in the late afternoon of 25th February, with about 634 men, women and children on board.
 With weather conditions perfect, a clear blue sky and a flat and calm sea, the Birkenhead continued steadily on her passage.